SCOPE OF THIS CHAPTER

 Where the child is Accommodated under Section 20 (Children Act 1989) and is less than 6 weeks old and the parent changes their mind, a request for the child to be returned to the parent's care must be responded to.

-Nevertheless, an evaluation of the circumstances should be undertaken and include any factors that may require a formal child protection risk assessment.
-(See Threshold Framework: Luton Safeguarding Children Board).
+Nevertheless, an evaluation of the circumstances should be undertaken and include any factors that may require a formal child protection risk assessment (see Effective Support for Children and Families (Thresholds) Document).

 Following such an assessment, and if the Local Authority identify the child's welfare and best interests would not be met by a return to the parent / guardian's care, the Local Authority may apply for: an Emergency Protection Order or Care Order; a Placement Order or Adoption Order.